-HIIT certainly has a cult following.
-Sometimes it seems like it’s the only type of workout that I hear mentioned these days.
-There are very good reasons for people who are physically able to do HIIT to do so – namely it improves cardiorespiratory fitness both during exercise and at rest, and you will continue to burn calories long after the workout is over (due to something known as “excess post-exercise oxygen consumption”).
+Sometimes it seems like HITT is the only type of workout that I hear about.
+There are excellent reasons for people who are physically able to do HIIT to do so.
+Namely, it improves cardiorespiratory fitness both during exercise and at rest and you will continue to burn calories long after the workout is over.

-However, HIIT was never supposed to be a daily workout.
-If you are truly doing HIIT in the purest sense, the workouts are supposed to completely and utterly exhaust the body, which is why it’s pretty well known that people who are able to do the workouts on consecutive days are probably not pushing themselves quite hard enough.
+However, HIIT was never supposed to be a daily workout because it is supposed to completely and utterly exhaust the body.
+People who can do the workouts on consecutive days are probably not pushing themselves quite hard enough.

-If you don’t give yourself a rest in between HIIT workouts, you’re likely to suffer injury, as your muscle tissue won’t have enough time to repair and grow.
-Overdoing it with HIIT risks soft tissue injuries to the joints, such as stretches, sprains, and tears of the ligaments, tendons, or muscles around the joints.
+If you don’t give yourself rest in between HIIT workouts, you’re likely to suffer injury, as your muscle tissue won’t have enough time to repair and grow.
+Overdoing it with HIIT also risks soft tissue injuries to the joints, tendons, or muscles.
 In the long-term, overdoing it could cause damage to the joint itself.
-This is why HIIT should really only be done two or three days a week.
+Ideally, you should only do HIIT two or three days a week.

-Proper HIIT training purposefully creates strategic overload and fatigue so that the system recovers stronger.
-Recommendations for effectively working HIIT into your exercise program include:
+Proper HIIT training purposefully creates strategic overload and fatigue.
+Recommendations for efficiently working HIIT into your exercise program include:

-- Follow a program that includes incremental progression along with planned rest and decreases in intensity.
+- Follow a program that provides incremental progression along with planned rest and decreases in intensity.

 - Take at least one day completely away from training each week.

-- Make sure that high-intensity days are truly high and that low-intensity days are truly low.
+- Make sure that high-intensity days are genuinely high, and those low-intensity days are truly low.

-- Every four to six weeks, insert a training week where intensity is significantly decreased (known as de-load).
+- Every four to six weeks, insert a training week where intensity is significantly decreased.

-- Designate a few exercises each day to the primary purpose to improve movement/mobility.
+- Work in a few exercises each day for the primary purpose of improving movement/mobility.

-- Don’t simply “go as hard as you can” every day.
-Develop progressive training intensity goals.
+- Don’t merely “go as hard as you can” every day.
+Instead, develop progressive training intensity goals.

-Both HIIT and continuous aerobic exercise programs have many benefits on the body, including increased cardiac muscle mass, increased fat oxidation, and increased disposal of metabolic wastes.
-Athletic trainers warn that if you’re really looking to build muscle and burn fat, LISS alone might not get you to your goal.
-Your body will also adapt to LISS over time, so what was once challenging for you will cease to be after many repeats of the same workout.
+Both HIIT and continuous aerobic exercise programs carry many health benefits, including increased cardiac muscle mass, fat oxidation, and improved disposal of metabolic wastes.
+Athletic trainers warn that if you’re looking to build muscle and burn fat, LISS alone might not be enough to reach your goal.
+Your body will also adapt to LISS over time, so what was once challenging for you will cease to be challenging enough after many repeats of the same workout.

-In most everything, variety is key – eating a variety of foods, doing a variety of physical activities…when in doubt, shake up your routine.
+In most everything, variety is vital; when in doubt, shake up your routine.